arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Spring Boot Introduction.md

 - Auto-configuration is non-invasive.
 At any point, you can start to define your own configuration to replace specific parts of the auto-configuration.
 - Auto Configuration uses sensible defaults
 - Auto Configuration uses user configuration to override defaults

+> Don't feel like something got control of your application development.
+It merely provides aid for rapid development.
+There are plenty of ways to override the default configurations.

 ---